circonus/agent-manager/README.md

 1. `sudo systemctl stop circonus-am`
 1. `sudo /opt/circonus/am/sbin/circonus-am --decommission`
 1. Remove package using tool used to install e.g. apt/dpkg or yum/rpm

+## Health check endpoint

+The agent manager exposes a health endpoint for monitoring, it can be reached at `http://ip:43285/health`.
+It can be configured for TLS if desired.
+It will return 200 with a payload of JSON `{"status":"ok","dur":"duration"}` the duration is the round trip time for checking the remote API health endpoint.